RandyMcMillan/rust-project-template/README.md

-# rust-tui-project-template
+# rust-project-template
-A template for Rust TUI projects.
+A template for Rust BIN/TUI projects.